Marc-Antoine Charpentier

 Marc-Antoine Charpentier ([maʁk ɑ̃twan ʃaʁpɑ̃tje]; 1643 – 24 February 1704) was a French Baroque composer during the reign of Louis XIV.
-One of his most famous works is the main theme from the prelude of his Te Deum, Marche en rondeau.
-This theme is still used today as a fanfare during television broadcasts of the Eurovision Network, the European Broadcasting Union.
+One of his most famous works is the main theme from the prelude of his Te Deum H.146, Marche en rondeau.
+This theme is still used today as a fanfare during television broadcasts of the Eurovision Network and the European Broadcasting Union.

 Marc-Antoine Charpentier dominated the Baroque musical scene in seventeenth century France because of the quality of his prolific output.
 He mastered all genres, and his skill in writing sacred vocal music was especially hailed by his contemporaries.